 Sometimes people use the words investing and saving interchangeably, but they are quite different.
 It’s important to know the difference so you can get the most out of the money that you’ve worked hard to earn.

 When it comes to saving for their future, apart from contributing to a workplace pension, most people wouldn’t go further than putting their money into the highest interest savings account they can find.
-The idea of investing the money instead is viewed by many as risky, confusing or just for the wealthy and bankers.
+The idea of investing money instead is viewed by many as risky, confusing, or just for the wealthy and bankers.

 Yet it’s not a choice between saving or investing, both are important and it’s likely a mixture of both will be the best solution.
 Saving can also be seen as the first step towards investing.

-Saving is putting money aside somewhere safe until you need it, and is something almost all us us have done at some point in our lives.
+Saving is putting money aside somewhere safe until you need it, and is something almost all us have done at some point in our lives.

 But what about investing?
-Investing is putting your money into something specific with the expectation that its value will grow over time, providing you with the opportunity to create more wealth.
-Saving can be seen as a step on the way to investing, after all you usually need some save some money before you can invest it!
+Investing is putting your money into something with the expectation that its value will grow over time, providing you with the opportunity to create more wealth.
+Saving can be seen as a step on the way to investing, after all you usually need to save some money before you can invest it!